kimocoder/qualcomm_android_monitor_mode/README.md

 [![wifite2](https://img.shields.io/badge/wifite2-supported-blue.svg)](https://github.com/derv82/wifite2)

-### IMPORTANT NOTES
+### NOTES
 ```
-  * Monitor mode on QCACLD (QualComm) WiFi (Android) driver is very much possible as the
+  Monitor mode on QCACLD (QualComm) WiFi (Android) driver is very much possible as the
-    modes has been supported all the way, but I stumbled upon a switch that Qualcomm had DISABLED.
-Simple as that!
+  modes has been supported all the way, but I stumbled upon a switch that Qualcomm/vendors had DISABLED.
 ```

 ### DEPENDENCIES